jdwh08/foxnote-quartzsite/content/Bias (estimator).md

 tags:
   - ds/ml
   - stats
-edited: 2025-02-16T16:40
+edited: 2025-08-29T17:07
 created: 2024-03-19T22:06
 ---
 # Definition:
-A measure of how different an estimator's [[Expected Value]] is compared to the true value of the parameter.
+A measure of how different a [[Point Estimator]]'s [[Expected Value]] is compared to the true value of the parameter.

 $$Bias_{\theta}[\hat{\theta}]=E_{x|\theta}[\hat{\theta}] - \theta= E_{x|\theta}[\hat{\theta} - \theta] $$